apache/superset/docs/druid.rst

 -----------------

 Druid supports post aggregation and this works in Superset.
-All you have to do is creating a metric, much like you would create an aggregation manually, but specify ``postagg`` as a ``Metric Type``.
+All you have to do is create a metric, much like you would create an aggregation manually, but specify ``postagg`` as a ``Metric Type``.
 You then have to provide a valid json post-aggregation definition (as specified in the Druid docs) in the Json field.